Our Stars

 Kathleen has experienced first hand the power of raising the bar of expectations we put on ourselves and those around us.
 She believes that too often, people with disabilities have the bar lowered for them, or they lower it themselves, never reaching their potential or dreams.
 The same can be said for people without disabilities too.
 She hopes that through sharing her story, it will help others to start dreaming bigger, believing in themselves and their abilities to achieve.

 Kathleen loves to have a laugh, and values the importance of humour in sharing her experiences.
-No question is off limits with her talks, as seeks to break down the social barriers between people with and without disabilities.
+No question is off limits with her talks, as she seeks to break down the social barriers between people with and without disabilities.

 Kathleen possess a unique ability to draw out empathy and understanding from her audience, whether they be 6 or 60 years old.
 With the underlying message that we all have more in common with each other than we might think.